APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

   <ul>
     <li>Human Error: Errors made by project team members, having the potential of having an influence on the project.</li>
     <li>Security Vulnerabilities: The initiative runs the risk of being exposed to security lapses or data loss, both of which might have dire repercussions.</li>
-    <li>Unforeseen Circumstances: There is a chance that unanticipated events (such market shifts) could have an unexpected effect on the project.</li>
+    <li>Unforeseen Circumstances: There is a chance that unanticipated events (such as transaction discrepancy and data processing error) could have an unexpected effect on the project.</li>
   </ul>

   <h3>Risk Qualification and Prioritization</h3>